 Don’t stuff the keywords

 Knowing the latest updates Google brings every now and then, it is clear that content relevancy matters more than the keyword density.
-Your webpage gets ranked only if your content interesting, knowledgeable, justifies the topic and has maintained the keyword density.
+Your webpage gets ranked only if your content is interesting, knowledgeable, justify the topic, and has maintained the keyword density.

 Know what your audience is looking for and build your complete keywords strategy around it, you’ll definitely see success coming your way.
 C’mon, let’s get started!